Geometric rigidity of simple modules for algebraic groups: Proof of Theorem 1

 \begin{theorem} Let $A$ be a finite-dimensional semisimple $k$-algebra and $Z:=Z(A)$ its centre.
 Then: \begin{itemize} \item[(i)] the algebra $A$ is $p$-split by a field $\mathscr{E}$ that is finite and Galois over $k$; \item[(ii)] if $A$ is simple then any $p$-splitting field $E$ for $A$ contains the normal closure $F$ of the separable part $Z_\sep$ of the field extension $Z/k$.
 If $\ell:=[Z_\sep:k]$ then as a direct product of $p$-CSAs. \end{itemize} \end{theorem}

 \begin{proof} The existence of a field extension which $p$-splits $A$ is obvious: taking $E=k_s$ one gets that $A_E$ is still semisimple and is therefore still a product of matrix rings over division $k_s$-algebras by Artin--Wedderburn.
 But the Brauer group of $k_s$ is trivial; so all these division algebras are purely inseparable field extensions of $k_s$.
+Now $k_s/k$ is a filtered union of finite Galois extensions, so this $p$-splitting must already happen over some finite Galois extension of $k$, proving (i) (see \cite[Sec.
+8]{EGAIV} for this sort of argument in great generality).

-We first prove the rest of the result for a division $k$-algebra $D$; the general result follows quickly from Artin-Wedderburn.
-Suppose $Z=Z(D)$, let $Z_\sep$ be the separable part of this field extension of $k$, and let $E/k$ be some field extension that $p$-splits $D$; so $D_E:=D\otimes_k E$ is a direct product of matrix algebras over a set of finite purely inseparable field extensions of $E$; and its centre $Z(D_E)$ isomorphic to the direct product of these fields.
+For (ii), we first prove the result for a division $k$-algebra $D$; the general result follows quickly from Artin-Wedderburn.
+Let $Z=Z(D)$, let $Z_\sep$ be the separable part of this field extension of $k$, and let $E/k$ be some field extension that $p$-splits $D$; so $D_E:=D\otimes_k E$ is a direct product of matrix algebras over a set of finite purely inseparable field extensions of $E$; and its centre $Z(D_E)$ is isomorphic to the direct product of these fields.
 Take any $x\in Z_\sep$ with minimal polynomial $f$ over $k$.
-Then $k[x]/f$ identifies with a subfield of $Z_\sep$ and therefore $(k[x]/f)\otimes_k E\cong E[x]/f$ identifies as an $E$-subalgebra of $Z_E$.
+Then $k[x]/f$ identifies with a subfield of $Z_\sep$ and therefore $(k[x]/f)\otimes_k E\cong E[x]/f$ identifies with an $E$-subalgebra of $Z_E$.
 But since $f$ is separable, $E[x]/f$ is also isomorphic to a direct product of separable extensions of $E$, and since $Z_E$ is a product of purely \emph{in}separable extensions of $E$ we see that $E$ contains all the roots of $f$.
 Thus $E$ contains the normal closure $F$ of $Z_\sep$ as claimed.
 This proves the first part of (ii).

 For the second, note that we have